demisto/content/Packs/MISP/Integrations/MISP_V2/README.md

 <p> </p>
 <hr>
 <p> </p>
-<p>Adds an IP Object to MISP event.
-The following arguments are optional, but at least one must be supplied for the command to run successfully: "ip", "dst_port", "src_port", "domain", "hostname", "ip_src", and "ip_dst".</p>
+<p>Adds an IP Object to the MISP event.
+The following arguments are optional, but at least one must be supplied for the
+ command to run successfully: "ip", "dst_port", "src_port", "domain", "hostname", "ip_src", and "ip_dst".</p>
 <p> </p>
 <h5>Base Command</h5>
 <p> </p>